developingdenny/getandcleandata/README.md

 # Contents

-run_analysis.R: a script that converts the files
+run_analysis.R: a script that converts the source data files into a tidy data set providing just mean and standard deviation measurements along with Activity labels for improved legibility.

 # Usage